Iliess-A/projet1-i/README.md

-# The little junior dev doing his work
+# The little junior dev is doing his work
 ## He's gonna give it his all to get the certificate.
 ### And finnally get to work in the job he's pationate with.
 ~~ will he do it ~~ ** of course he will **